 All other Macowanites species were transferred to Russula.
 This species was not included in the study and was not transferred.
 The right name is probably Russula lilacinus (or similar), but it does not technically exist.
 I evaluated the species under Macowanites and noted this in the taxonomy section.

-Macowanites lilacinus is a secotioid fungus only known from a single collection in North America from 1962.
+Macowanites lilacinus is a secotioid fungus only known from a single collection from North America from 1962.
 The lack of more recent records suggests this may be a rare species but more research and targeted search efforts are needed to estimate current population size.
+Additionally, its generic placement is uncertain.
 Therefore, the species is assessed as Data Deficient (DD).

 This species is only known from its description, from one collection in 1962 (Smith, 1963).
-Given the lack of any further records or information it is not possible to calculate current population size.
+Given the lack of any further records or information it is not possible to calculate current population size or trends.

 Population Trend: Uncertain